What is a general description of the program?

 a.
 Baccalaureate degree in nursing from a program accredited by the National League for Nursing Accrediting Commission or the Commission of Collegiate Nursing Education.

 b.
-Undergraduate GPA of 3.0 or greater.
+A minimum undergraduate GPA of 3.0 or greater.
 In addition, strong preference is given to those applicants with a GPA of 3.0 or greater in their undergraduate science courses.

 c.
 Completion of the Graduate Record Examination.
 OHSU recommends a minimum score of 500 in each section (verbal and quantitative) as well as a minimum analytical writing score of 4.0 for the scoring scale used prior to August 2011 or a 144 in the quantitative section, 153 in the verbal section, and a minimum analytical writing score of 4.0 to be competitive.
 Official GRE scores must be submitted to OHSU School of Nursing.

 d.
-Eligibility for an Oregon and Washington registered nurse license.
-If selected for admission to the nurse anesthesia program, applicant must obtain RN licensure in Oregon PRIOR to the beginning of classes.
+Eligibility for an Oregon, Idaho, and Washington registered nurse license.
+If selected for admission to the nurse anesthesia program, the applicant must obtain RN licensure in Oregon PRIOR to the beginning of classes.

 e.
-A minimum of one year, full-time critical care experience.
-Critical care experience refers to full-time work experience as an RN in an adult intensive care unit: medical, surgical, combined, cardiovascular or neurological.
-Due to the competitive nature of the application process, most applicants who are admitted to nurse anesthesia programs possess between 2 and 5 years of full-time ICU experience (e.g. surgical, cardiac, cardiovascular, neuro, trauma, medical and burn ICUs).
-Applicants who have their sole acute care experience in the ER, recovery room, operating room, or neonatal ICU will likely not be admitted to the program at OHSU.
+A minimum of one year, full-time acute care experience.
+Acute care experience refers to full-time work experience as an RN in an adult, pediatric, or neonatal intensive care unit.
+Due to the competitive nature of the application process, most applicants who are admitted to nurse anesthesia programs possess about 3 years of full-time ICU experience (e.g. surgical, pediatric, neonatal, cardiac, cardiovascular, neuro, trauma, medical, burn ICUs).
+Applicants who have their sole acute care experience in the ER, recovery room, or operating room will not be admitted to the program at OHSU.
 Applicants with more recent ICU experience are more competitive.

 f.
 Completion of a statistics course (undergraduate or graduate) with a grade of "B" or better within five years prior to beginning classes in the nurse anesthesia program.
 If this requirement has not been met at the time of application, the student will be required to take a statistics course (graduate or undergraduate) BEFORE entering the Masters program.
 This statistics course will not count towards the Masters degree requirements in the student's program of study.
 Both Portland Community College (www.pcc.edu) and Portland State University (www.pdx.edu) offer statistics courses.
 Portland Community College offers a statistics course on-line.

 g.
-Statement explaining the applicant's purpose in seeking graduate nursing education and understanding of the Nurse Anesthesia role: what is hoped will be derived from the program, the particular areas of interest and concern, and aspirations after graduation.
-Also explain your clinical experience that you feel prepares you for the role of nurse anesthetist, including work experiences in practice, teaching, administration, as well as evidence of independent role function, certifications and organizational responsibilities.
+Statement explaining the purpose in seeking graduate nursing education and an understanding of the nurse anesthesia role.
+Explain particular areas of interest and aspirations after graduation.
+Also explain how your clinical experience has prepared you for the role of a nurse anesthetist.
+Elaborate on certifications and organizational responsibilities.

 h.
 Three letters of reference from sources knowledgeable of the applicant's work experience and education.
 References should include at least one academic reference.
 Other references from the following: employer, instructors, or colleagues are suggested.

 i.
-Successful completion of personal interview with the Nurse Anesthesia Admissions Committee.
+Successful completion of a personal interview with the Nurse Anesthesia Admissions Committee.

 When are applications accepted for admission to the nurse anesthesia program?